karthikindia/spreed-bigbluebutton/README.md

 - Latency -- PHP does not maintain persistent connections with users and is an interpreted language
 - Cannot maintain many connections at the same time (max is about 4-5 based on our own experience)

-Paying for a third-party service was not an option for us (maybe it is for you)
+Paying for the third-party service by NC was not an option for us (maybe it is for you) -- it is too expensive for a solutions provider like us

 ## Why Big Blue Button